EdbMails EDB Recovery and Migration software

 Note: For migrating Office 365 Archive mailbox to Exchange with EdbMails, you do not require PowerShell scripts.
 The following steps describe the archive mailbox migration method from the application’s graphical user interface (GUI).

-3. Exchange Archive mailbox to Exchange migration steps
+3. Steps to enable Exchange Archive Mailbox to Exchange Migration

 • Step 1: Download and install EdbMails Exchange migration tool